teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 ---

 <p class="big-text">Video game designers can borrow inspiration, but they can't build clones.
-Unfortunately, it's not easy to draw the line.
+Unfortunately, it's often difficult to draw the line.
 What's the difference between paying homage and plagiarism?
 When does a "fast follower" become an infringer?
-To answer these questions, we will need to navigate a maze of copyright law.
-Fortunately, we can follow the guidance of luminaries like Pac-Man, Donkey Kong and Ruth Bader-Ginsburg.</p>
+To answer these questions, we will need to navigate a maze of copyright law following guidance from luminaries like Pac-Man, Donkey Kong and Ruth Bader-Ginsburg.</p>

 Copyright protects the original creative <em>expression</em> of an idea, but never the <em>idea itself</em>, and never any "systems" or "methods of operation" or utilitarian elements.
 Video game copyright lawsuits live or die based on whether or not the clone copied "creative expression" from the original game.
 Our first case is about Atari's Breakout, and whether it has any protectable creative expression at all.